syaghoubi00/dotfiles/.shellrc.d/README.md

 fi
 ```

-I tried to make as much as I could POSIX shell compliant with a generic `#!/bin/sh` interpreter directive (shebang line).
+I tried to make as much as I could POSIX shell compliant with a generic
-Functions using arrays use `bash` (as those aren't a POSIX capability), which most other `$SHELL`'s will be able to run.
+`#!/bin/sh` interpreter directive (shebang line).
+Functions using arrays use
+`bash` (as those aren't a POSIX capability), which most other `$SHELL`'s will

-**Directory Structure:**

-10-shell

-20-environment

-30-aliases

-40-wrappers

-50-functions

-70-completions

-80-bindings

-99-last
+be able to run.